anadisharma5683/SIHOILS/README.md

 npm run test
 ```

+## Troubleshooting

+### Turbopack Root Directory Warning

+If you see a warning about Next.js inferring the workspace root incorrectly, this is due to duplicate package.json files in nested directories.
+The application is configured to run from the current directory (`SIHOILS/SIHOILS`) and not the parent directory.

+To resolve this issue:
+1. Ensure you're running commands from the correct project directory
+2. If the warning persists, you can safely ignore it as it doesn't affect functionality

 ## Contributing

 This is a static MVP prototype.
 All data is mocked and there is no backend implementation.

 ## License

-This project is a prototype developed for demonstration purposes.# SIHOILS
+This project is a prototype developed for demonstration purposes.
-# SIH-OILS-V2